Audio Chants

 Kuṇḍalakesī Bhikkhunī, most excellent of those with quick intuition.

-Established in the supreme state, may her great qualities bless us.
 Bhaddā Kapilānī is the foremost of those recalling former births.

-Fearless Bhikkhuni, may her great powers be a blessing to us.
+Fearless Bhikkhuni.
+May her great powers be a blessing to us.

 Bhaddā Kaccānā Therī excels amongst those with higher knowledges.

-Victorious over pleasure and pain, may she be a blessing to us.
+Victorious over pleasure and pain.
+May she be a blessing to us.

 Kisā Gotamī is foremost of those wearing coarse robes.